 See, Test & Treat

-See, Test & Treat is a free, pathologist-led cancer screening and health education program that brings the power of diagnostic medicine to medically underserved populations with the goals of:
+See, Test & Treat is a CAP Foundation supported, one-day, pathologist-led screening and health education program that brings the power of diagnostic medicine to medically underserved populations with the goals of:

 • Addressing health disparities by reducing barriers to care for medically underserved people through health care system partnerships.